 From her Frequently Asked Questions section, she states the following.

 Is her false teaching on the Trinity important?
 Yes, it is.
-Many of the people on weight loss diets have battled their weight for years, undergone severe depression, suffered ill health, mockery, teasing, and poor self image.
+Many of the people on weight-loss diets have battled their weight for years, undergone severe depression, and suffered ill health, mockery, teasing, and poor self-image.
 So, for those who have found that the Weigh Down diet helps them beat their weight problem, it is a great relief.
 With this, I am happy.
-But people have a tendency to devote themselves and follow leaders who provide solutions to their problems.
+But people have a tendency to devote themselves to and follow leaders who provide solutions to their problems.
 These same people might then be vulnerable to suggestion.
-For those who have "converted" over to this system and have embraced it whole-heartedly might be influenced in a negative way theologically by the leader of this program . . . and that is the danger for the Christian as well as the non-Christian.
+For those who have "converted" to this system, and have embraced it whole-heartedly might be influenced in a negative way theologically by the leader of this program, and that is the danger for the Christian as well as the non-Christian.
 For this reason, I believe extreme caution should be exercised when considering this diet.

 Her view is very close to the Jehovah's Witness teaching about God.
 The JW's are a non-Christian cult.
 So, it is quite possible that those who follow her and are influenced by her erring doctrinal teaching might very well be easy prey for the Jehovah's Witnesses.